 Hypoglycemia is most commonly a complication of diabetes treatment (diabetic hypoglycemia).
 You can develop hypoglycemia by taking too much insulin or other diabetes medications or by delaying a meal.
 Hypoglycemia can also be the result of some medications, other diseases, or poor nutrition.

 We'll explain more about some warning signs of hypoglycemia in this health topic, including nausea, a jittery or nervous feeling, a rapid heartbeat, mood changes, blurred vision, and difficulty walking.
-Severe hypoglycemia can lead to loss of consciousness, seizures, coma, and may be fatal.
+Severe hypoglycemia can lead to loss of consciousness, seizures and coma, and may be fatal.

 In this health topic, we explain the dangers of hyperglycemia, or high blood sugar levels, and diabetes.
 Hyperglycemia causes many of the warning signs of diabetes listed above.
 Hyperglycemia may be caused by skipping or forgetting your insulin or diabetes medicine, eating too many grams of carbs for the amount of insulin administered, simply eating too many grams of carbs in general, or from stress or infections.